LibraryOfCongress/bagit-java/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 4.4:
+1. Changes to pom for maven 3.

 Changes in 4.3:
 1. To enhance ability to machine-process SimpleResult, refactored to allow the recording of codes, with subject and objects.